-On Saturday afternoon, May 19, a parade, under the general direction of Mrs. Donald G. Clark, and in which adults and children took part, passed up and down the streets in colorful pageantry.
-The library group, with Charles Hammond covered by the big book which was made by Jules Gingras, and followed by many children dressed to represent books, was very effective.
-Mrs. Thomas C. Chalmers was a very pretty nurse in the car driven by Mrs. W. E. Woodard and filled with happy children.
-Then the best of all was the wonderful model of the new Community House, built last summer by John Almy Tompkins with the assistance of George H. Merrill and Donald G. Clark.
+On Saturday afternoon, May 19, a parade, under the gen-eral direction of Mrs. Donald G. Clark, and in which adults direction of Mrs. Donald G. Clark, and in which addits of children took part, passed up and down the streets in orful pageantry.
+The library group, with Charles Hambond covered by the big book which was made by Jules Gingras, and followed by many children dressed to represent tooks, was very effective.
+Mrs. Thomas C. Chalmers was a very pretty nurse in the car driven by Mrs. W. E. Woodard and the state of and filled with happy children.
+Then the best of all was the orderful model of the new Community House, built last mmer by John Almy Tompkins with the assistance of the H. Merrill and Donald G. Clark.